foxish/spark-gcp-examples/spark-examples/bigquery-wordcount/README.md

 mvn clean package
 ```

-This will create a single jar named `bigquery-wordcount-<version>-jar-with-dependencies.jar` with the necessary dependencies under `target/`.
-This is the jar to be used as the `<application-jar>` in `spark-submit`.
-The example takes the full-qualified input BigQuery table ID as the only input argument.
+This will create a single jar under `target/` named `bigquery-wordcount-<version>-jar-with-dependencies.jar` with the necessary dependencies.
+This is the jar to be used as the `<application-jar>` in `spark-submit` and must be accessible locally by the driver and executors at runtime.
+There are two ways of making the jar available locally to the driver and executors.

-## Run
+## Making the Jar Available to the Driver and Executors

 There are two ways of running this example on [Spark on Kubernetes](https://github.com/apache-spark-on-k8s/spark), depending on how the example jar is shipped.